![]() |

-One evening in conversation with the artist, over a bottle or two of wine, in between reminiscing about 1970's
+While in conversation with the artist, over a bottle or two of wine, and in between reminiscing about 1970's

 There’s more than a little of the rebellious and eccentric about Rodulfo who exhibits archetypal Aquarian characteristics in his personality and art.
-Reticent and even downright self-depreciating at times, a casual glance at his book-case reveals favourite authors such as Honore de Balzac, no mean physiognomist himself and the autobiography Memories, Dreams, Reflections by the seminal psychologist C.G.Jung.
+Reticent and even downright self-depreciating at times, a casual glance at his book-case reveals favourite authors such as Honore de Balzac, who was no mean occultist and physiognomist, and the autobiography Memories, Dreams, Reflections by the seminal psychologist C.G.Jung.
 Almost all the available wall space at his home is given to a kaleidoscopic gallery of his art, recent work and older personal favourites are all mixed together - Tolkienesque landscapes, animated portraiture of sharply-observed character and dream-like imagery jostle for the viewer's attention.
-Such a cornucopia of paintings gives a strong impression of a life-time devoted to production and testimony to an industrious and disciplined creativity.
+Such a cornucopia of paintings gives a strong impression of a life-time's productivity and testimony to an industrious and disciplined creativity.

 Although he’s travelled the globe, it’s the city of Norwich